AstraZeneca builds pipeline with $232 million Synairgen asthma deal

-LONDON AstraZeneca (AZN.L) has struck a deal worth up to $232 million (137.86 million pounds) in milestone payments to acquire rights to a drug from Synairgen (SYNG.L) for treating respiratory tract viral infections in patients with severe asthma.
+LONDON AstraZeneca has struck a deal worth up to $232 million in milestone payments to acquire rights to a drug from Synairgen for treating respiratory tract viral infections in patients with severe asthma.

 Some analysts have speculated AstraZeneca might also consider a much larger acquisition to try to see off the threat of a renewed Pfizer approach.
 But others believe the British firm will come under pressure from shareholders to revive talks with its larger U.S. rival.